Introduction

 Disable job execution on individual JobService instances

 By default, all JobService instances will jointly take care of executing jobs and strive to achieve a perfect load balancing between all JobService instances in the cluster.
-The execution of job’s on individual JobService instances can disabled, such that these instances will not participate in executing jobs.
+The execution of job’s on individual JobService instances can be disabled, such that these instances will not participate in executing jobs.
 This can be achieved by setting the configuration option spring.quartz.standbyOnlyScheduler.

 JobService Configuration